 Some users report that their Surface Pro 4 won’t let them rotate their screen out of landscape and into portrait mode.
 In fact, the screen rotation lock button disappears from the Action Center.
 Why this happens is a bit unclear, but it does seem to be directly related to the way the Surface Pro 4 doesn’t let users rotate their display when a Type Cover is attached.
-Try attaching your Type Cover back to your Surface Pro 4.
-Then detach it again.
+Try attaching your Type Cover to your Surface Pro 4.
 The Rotation Lock button should reappear in the Action Center.

 Surface Pro 4 Problems: Windows Hello Won’t Work

 Windows Hello lets Surface Pro 4 owners login to their device without a password or passcode.
 It’s terrific when it works.
 Unfortunately, sometimes it fails to work properly, saying that it can’t identify you in a room – even though camera is pointing right at you.